lammps/lammps/doc/src/reset_atoms_id.rst

    <comm_modify>` command can be used to correct this issue.
 Or you can
    define a pair style before using this command.
-If you do the former, you should unset the *comm_modify cutoff* after using *reset atom_ids* so that subsequent communication is not inefficient.
+If you do the former, you should unset the *comm_modify cutoff* after using *reset atoms id* so that subsequent communication is not inefficient.

 Restrictions
 """"""""""""